Finovertech/fit-utils/ldap/README.md

 ##Architectures

+OpenLDAP Server config options are saved in `/config` directory.

 The following architecture can be found in subfolders.

 ###Setup OpenLDAP Server `/ldap/setup_openldap`

-*Under Construction*
+**Under Construction**

-Setup your config for OpenLDAP Server.
+Setup your OpenLDAP Server.

 Specify domain in `/roles/ldap/config/domain`